HOL-Theorem-Prover/HOL/doc/next-release.md

 * `Holmake` was unnecessarily quiet when it compiled certain SML files.

 * The “munging” code for turning HOL into LaTeX now does a better job of rendering data type definition theorems.
+(This change is independent of the new underlying syntax described earlier.)

 * On Windows, the Unicode trace is now off by default.